 the Producer has been singled out as the key information intended to convey an

 understanding and/or an experience to future Consumers.

+Remember the “Producer” has been defined from the original (2002) OAIS as Producer: The role played by those persons, or client systems, who provide the information to be preserved.
+This can include other OAISs or internal OAIS persons or systems.

+In other words the Producer can be the OAIS itself, which is something which in our earlier emails you had clearly also ignored.

 The PDI is (was) an

 augmentation to long term preservation of the Content Information.
 ‘Other’ information